-$^{^{1}}$ Do not confuse the act of computing m (minimum number of multiplications, and related choice of which matrices to multiply in which order) and the act of computing the matrix product itself.
+$^{^2}$ Do not confuse the act of computing m (minimum number of multiplications, and related choice of which matrices to multiply in which order) and the act of computing the matrix product itself.
 The former is the computation of a strategy for performing the latter cheaply.
-But either of these acts can be very expensive computationally.
+But either of these acts can be computationally expensive.